wendyverdonk93/docs/content/payments/methods/billing-suite/e-invoicing/about.md

 {{< details title="Gift cards" >}}
 &nbsp;
 Post-payment methods do not generally support entering [gift card](/payments/methods/prepaid-cards/gift-cards) details **after** the order is placed (for a whole or partial payment).
-This is because, as the collecting party, E-invoicing requires very precise order specifications.
+This is because, as the collecting party, E-Invoicing requires very precise order specifications.

 Our platform would interpret the gift card as a discount (not included in the shopping cart specification) and wouldn't generate the correct order information, e.g. for tax purposes.